-This first verse tells you this is the descendance of the sons of Noah, or these are the generations of the sons of Noah.
+This first verse tells you this is the lineage of the sons of Noah.
 You will remember that the Friulian la dissendence means lineage, offspring.
 You will also remember that ve chi means behold, or simply this is.

 You have already seen that Sem, Cam and Jafet are the Friulian versions of the names Shem, Ham and Japheth.

 The feminine la fiolance means offspring; it is related to the Friulian word for son: il fi.

 a àn vude fiolance dopo dal diluvi